Introducing Clones & Around

 Once the site of an important 6th-century monastery that later became an Augustinian abbey, Clones' main sights are ecclesiastical.
 There's a well-preserved 10th-century high cross on the Diamond, decorated with drama-charged biblical stories such as Daniel in the lion's den.

 More recently, Clones found fame as a lace-making centre.
-To learn about the history of Clones lace, see it on display or purchase samples, visit the Ulster Canal Stores; hours vary, so call ahead to make sure it's open.
+To learn about the history of Clones lace, see it on display or purchase samples, visit the Ulster Canal Stores.

-Hilton Park is a spellbinding country-house retreat that has been in the same family since 1734.
+Hilton Park is a country-house retreat that has been in the same family since 1734.
 It's a magnificent place with stunning views of the 240-hectare estate.
 Its six spacious guestrooms are bathed in light and decorated with original furniture, free-standing baths and four-poster or half-tester beds.
 Top-class cuisine, much of it produced in the estate's organic gardens, is served in regal surroundings (dinner €55, by prior arrangement).
 Rates include breakfast and high tea on arrival.
-You can also come for kitchen gardening or art courses.
+You can also come for literary weekends or cookery courses.

 Ulsterbus has one direct service per day between Clones and Belfast (€13.20, 2¼ hours, Monday to Friday).